ankurMishraDev/Youth_Mental_Wellness_GenAI/README.md

 5. After clicking on create Account a mail will be sent to the registered mail id <b>please make sure to check it in spam section</b>
 6. Only after authentication Login to the system can take place
 7. Start AI sessions with Curie and explore resources.
+8. Use the AI-powered journaling feature to maintain personal journals, get AI-assisted reflections, and track your mood.

 ## Technologies